romeerez/rake-db.js/README.md

+# This is the old repo

+This repo is remaining for history, `rake-db` was merged to monorepo into [orchid-orm](https://github.com/romeerez/orchid-orm/tree/main/packages/rake-db).

 # rake-db

 This is a migration tool for Postgres which is highly inspired by Ruby on Rails migrations, main features are: